 3) They give you ideas to write your blog around

-You really need to blog for SEO purposes.
+You need to blog for SEO purposes.
 This means you probably need to write one article per week.
 Or more.

 For all time.

-Just let that sink in for a second!
+Just let that sink in for a second.

-Thinking up ideas for your next blog post title (once per week forever) can be a real pain in the behind.
+Thinking up ideas for your next blog post topic (once per week forever) can be a real pain in the behind.